Malus

 Team Size: 1

-Malus is a surreal exploration level, where an unnamed space agent suddenly finds themselves in a surrealist land at the end time.
-Inspired by Surrealism from Salvador Dali and Giorgio de Chirico, this project is a 10-week development of level design and environmental work.
+Inspired by Surrealism from Salvador Dali and Giorgio de Chirico, this project is a 10-week exploration of level design and player interactions in Unreal Engine.

 Gameplay

-Malus utilizes simple movement and jumping via WASD and Space.
-Players can walk to the pink information triangles, which show what lies ahead on the map.
-The platforms are designed to lead the players through the level toward the golden apple, held by the largest central statue.
+Players can walk to pink crystals, which show what lies ahead on the map.
+The platforms are designed to lead the players through the level toward a golden apple, where players meet their fate.

 Level Design